introt/bash-scripts/README.md

 Takes picture numbers as arguments and copies them from $locationfrom to $locationto.
 Tweak it to suit your needs!

 ### @ and c@
 @ echos all arguments into $HOME/Documents/@notetoself and adds a time stamp.
-Usefull for saving links, one-liners and short notes from terminal. c@ opens the file with less
+Usefull for saving links, one-liners and short notes from terminal.
+If no arguments are supplied,c@ opens the file with less.
+Giving any argument greps the file and all arguments are passed to grep.

 ### xyzzy
 A must-have for all 'adventure' fans